symbiotejs/docsite/src/2x/docs/Properties/Properties.md

 - `*` - allows to share properties between components in the same workflow-context
 - `/` - allows to get access to some abstract named data context
 - `--` - allows to initiate property with the value recieved from CSS variable values
+- `@` - allows to initiate the state property and bind it to the attribute value

 > More details about context types and the related tokens you can find in the [Context](./2x/docs/Context/) section.